al6x/nim/ftext/readme.md

 Markdown specifies How it Looks, FormalText **specifies What it Means**, the structure of the Data.

-The Formal Text document is a sequence of blocks, blocks could be of different types, text, list, table, images, charts etc.
+The Formal Text document is a sequence of blocks, blocks could be of different types, text, list, table, images, charts etc. More blocks could and should be added, easy extensibility is core feature, blocks for charts, computations (like Python Notebook) etc.

 I'm using it for Notebook App (screenshot below), but it also could be used separately.